 For example, employers have a duty to protect the health and safety of their employees as determined by the federal law OSHA.
 However, OSHA does not require most employers to protect workers against airborne viruses, such as COVID-19.
-While OSHA released COVID-19 guidelines for employers to follow, these guidelines are not legally binding.
-In this situation, can your employer be held legally liable if you contract COVID-19 while at work?
+While OSHA did release COVID-19 guidelines for employers to follow, they are not legally binding.
+In this situation, can your employer be legally liable if you contract COVID-19 while at work?

 We may also look to case law when trying to determine a relevant duty of care.
 Simply put, case law relies on the determination of one case to set a standard which can then apply to similar cases in the future.
-For example, California’s case law may have a lot to say about the duty of care owed when it comes to preventing the spread of airborne illness.
+For example, California’s case law may have a lot to say about the duty of care owed when it comes to preventing the spreading of airborne illness.
 However, COVID-19 is brand new.
 The novelty and quickness with which it spreads may distinguish it from previous cases in significant ways.
-It is difficult to say how civil liability in coronavirus disease cases will shake out until these cases are actually litigated.
+It is difficult to say how civil liability in coronavirus disease cases will shake out until the courts actually litigate these cases.

 How Do I Prove That I Contracted COVID-19 Due to Another Party’s Negligence?